brainwavecollective/yes-chef/README.md

 This is the phrase that will cause the robot to come alive.

 # Operating the Robot
-## Step 1: Run the service : `python main.py`
+### Step 1: Run the service : `python main.py`
-## Step 2: Say the wake word "Hello Chef!"
+### Step 2: Say the wake word "Hello Chef!"
-## Step 3: Get Roasted
+### Step 3: Get Roasted

 # Team
 [Alex Volkov](https://www.linkedin.com/in/alex-volkov-/)
 [Daniel Ritchie](https://www.linkedin.com/in/danielritchie123/)
 [Junaid Dawud](https://www.linkedin.com/in/junaid-dawud-48529564/)

-Enjoy.
-We sure had fun with this one!
+*DISCLAIMER: The advanced anamatronic kitchen assistant featured in this video, affectionately known as 'Chef Gordo', bears absolutely no relation to any foul-mouthed, blonde-haired celebrity chefs.
+Any perceived similarities to a certain hot-tempered culinary icon are purely coincidental and not at all the result of binge-watching 72 straight hours of Hell's Kitchen.
+The fact that our robot refers to risotto as 'f-ing raw' and has an inexplicable hatred for idiot sandwiches is merely a quirk of its sophisticated language model.
+We categorically deny sampling fair use audio from any TV shows featuring temperamental British restaurateurs.
+The robot's tendency to smash undercooked scallops against contestants' foreheads is a random glitch and not a carefully programmed homage.
+Any legal action from Scottish celebrity chefs or their representatives is unnecessary and frankly f-ing donkey-brained.
+It's not Gordon Ramsay, it's just a tin can that happens to swear a lot and make exquisite beef Wellington.*